ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ane

-## Domain-Specific Entity Addresses ## {#entity-address}
+## Domain-Specific Entity Identifier ## {#entity-address}

-The entity address of ane domain is encoded as a JSON string.
+The entity identifier of ane domain is encoded as a JSON string.
 The string MUST be no more than 64 characters, and it MUST NOT contain characters other than US-ASCII alphanumeric characters (U+0030-U+0039, U+0041-U+005A, and U+0061-U+007A), the hyphen (`-`, U+002D), the colon (`:`, U+003A), the at sign